Phil Hanson (racing driver): 2025: Le Mans victory at AF Corse

-Hanson joined the #83 Ferrari AF Corse for the 2025 season of WEC, replacing Robert Shwartzman.
+Hanson joined the No. 83 Ferrari AF Corse for the 2025 season of WEC, replacing Robert Shwartzman.
 A strong run for Ferrari at the season opener in Qatar, where Hanson led until being passed by Miguel Molina with four hours to go, allowed the #83 crew of him, Robert Kubica, and Ye Yifei to finish second.
-Hanson won the 2025 24 Hours of Le Mans, becoming the 35th British driver to triumph at the event.
+After Hanson had held second at Imola during the opening hour, the team dropped to fourth by the checkered flag due to a longer pit stop during hour 4.
+The team suffered a major blow in the title fight at Spa, as Hanson was forced to pit twice within the opening hour to fix a turbo issue.
+Hanson and the team's crowning moment of the year came at the 2025 24 Hours of Le Mans: despite a mistake during the night from Hanson which allowed James Calado to take the lead, as well as another lead overtake from Calado on Hanson during the early morning hours, a clean run to the flag by Kubica allowed the No. 83 AF Corse crew to claim victory.
+This made Hanson the 35th British driver to triumph at the event.